 Plan and prep

-Many swaps include an exchange party, where cookies are displayed and guests chat about their recipes.
+Many swaps include an exchange party, where cookies are displayed and guests chat about their recipes (here are some cookie exchange recipe ideas to try this year).
 The parties don’t have to be long – some opt for work lunch hours, while others are more structured and include a storytelling session to discuss cookie traditions and recipe origins.

 Give your group at least a few weeks’ time to bake their cookies before the exchange, and let new members know that their cookies should well-packaged, so they can be transported without damage.